codefoster/codefoster.com/source/_posts/homeos.md

 ---
-title: Did you know about Microsoft HomeOS?
+title: Did You Know About Microsoft HomeOS?
 categories: []
 tags: []
 date: 2001-01-01